willegan/getvero.github.io/_articles/what-are-external-attributes.md

 This is a basic case, but additional ones like the ones mentioned above, or even full html creative sections could be pulled in as you'd like.

+## Authentication

+At this time External Attributes only supports basic HTTP Authentication.
+You can include basic HTTP Authentication details using the format `http://username:password@yoururl.com/data-feed.json`.
+This is supported by both the `fetch_html` and JSON fetch methods.

 External Attributes is an advanced feature.
 Please get in touch with our [support team via email](mailto:support@getvero.com) so we can show you it in action.